MileHacker Logo

 • 1-2 Days in JinggangshanAn overnight stay in Jinggangshan is suggested to fully explore historical and natural sites, allowing for relaxed sightseeing and hiking.

-• 1-2 Days in NanchangTravel to Nanchang, the provincial capital, by high-speed rail from Jian, for a larger, more up-to-date Chinese city experience.
+• 1-2 Days in NanchangTravel to Nanchang, the provincial capital, as a result of high-high-speed train from Jian, for a larger, more up-to-date Chinese city experience.
 Visit Tengwang Pavilion and Shengjin Tower.

 • NanchangA logical next destination, with good transport connections to different parts of China.

-• Mount Longhu (龙虎山)An UNESCO World Heritage site in Yingtan, Jiangxi, a sacred Taoist mountain with unique Danxia landforms and cliff-face burials.
+• Mount Longhu (龙虎山)An UNESCO World Heritage site in Yingtan, Jiangxi, a consecrated Taoist mountain with unique Danxia landforms and cliff-face burials.

 • Wuyuan (婺源)Known for ancient Huizhou-style villages, especially picturesque during spring rapeseed blossom season (March-April).